 My studies in pastoral ministry, coupled with my years of work as a web developer, have been the perfect blend of theory & practical experience to prepare me for my current work as a community manager in the tech industry.

 🔖 Some initial information

-🌍 I live in Tauranga, New Zealand, having recently emigrated here from South Africa.
+🌏 I live in Tauranga, New Zealand, having recently emigrated here from South Africa.
 I hold citizenship for both 🇿🇦 South Africa and 🇳🇿 New Zealand, although I have a strong preference for remote work.

-💻 I have worked remotely for the last 7+ years, which has helped me to grow my skills in independent working, effective communication, working across timezones, self-management, and making the most of online collaboration tools.
+💻 I have worked remotely since 2012, which has helped me to grow my skills in independent working, effective communication, working across timezones, self-management, and making the most of online collaboration tools.

 🖥️ Find me online